bouvens/parallel1d/README.md

 }
 ```

-The resulting array should be returned through `postMessage` function
+A worker returns the resulting array through the `postMessage` function.

 The worker may be imported just by `const myWorker = new Worker('sample.worker.js')`, or with [worker-loader](https://www.npmjs.com/package/worker-loader) in case of using Webpack.